 The short answer is yes, but not in the volumes of today or yesterday.

-Simple economics will ensure that low-complexity interactions are either designed-out or deflected to automated or other self-serve channels.
-In addition to this economic lever, customers will not tolerate the inconvenience of queuing to speak to a person to ask simple questions.
-Convenience will be highly valued by tomorrow’s customers; some commentators describe convenience as a new currency.
+Simpler economics will ensure that low-complexity interactions are either designed-out or deflected to automated or other self-service channels.
+In addition to this economic lever, customers will simply not tolerate the inconvenience of standing in line to ask a simple question face to face.
+If you think convenience is highly valued by today’s standards, tomorrow’s customers will be even more demanding as we become accustomed to on-demand service; some commentators describe convenience as the new currency.

 That leaves complex and emotional interactions.

-Over time automation and other self-service technologies will advance and be able to absorb more complex and emotional customer requests and enquiries.
-But this is still some way off.
+Over time automation and other self-service technologies will advance to the point where they are able to absorb more complex and emotional customer requests and enquiries.
+But this is still some way off and is no match for the power of human empathy.
 For now, the contact centre remains the home of complex customer service and support interactions.

 I challenge you to think like a disruptor!
 Here are two questions to get you started…

-All organisations, new or old, should be obsessed with understanding why customers need or want to make contact person-to-person; especially if the resulting interaction is complex or emotional.
+All organisations, old or new, should make a point of understanding why customers need or want to make contact person-to-person; especially if the resulting interaction is complex or emotional.